Patickhys/Coleman-s-Gym-Applet/README.md

 - As a user, I want to be able to track my food intake.
 - As a user, I want to be able to track my the training I have done.
 - As a user, I want to be able to keep track of my weight and various measurements.
-- As a user, I want to be able to generate a complete workout routine based on user preference on the frequency, intensity and volume of wokrouts.
-- etc.